The Scariest Haunted Houses in the Twin Cities in 2022

 Discounts: Where an Anoka Halloween Button gets $2 off and save $1 by bringing a non-perishable food donation.

 You can’t have a list like this and not have Anoka on the list.
-It is the Halloween Capitol after all.
-Anoka Haunted House is a great beginner haunted house for kids under 12.
-Operated by the local Knights of Columbus, all proceeds are for the benefit of local organizations.
-Inside you’ll be getting scared by local high school students.
-Don’t let that fool you, they put on a great performance.
+It is the Halloween Capital of the world after all.
+Anoka Haunted House is a great beginner haunted house for kids under 12 in the Twin Cities area.

 Scream Town | Chaska MN